About the Google Apps Device Policy for Android

 - Manage your device: You can access the My Devices page to ring, lock, and locate your device as well as reset your screen-lock PIN.
 You can also remotely wipe your device if your administrator has enabled remote wipe for users.
 Location permission is required for locating your device and is only automatically granted for devices using a work profile or company owned devices.
 Learn more Note: Your location information is not shared with your administrator.

 - Sync your device: On the Status screen, you can see when your device last successfully synced with the server.
 To manually sync your device to ensure that you have the most up-to-date policies, you touch Sync Now.

 - View security policies and network settings: On the Policies screen, you can view the security policies that your administrator set on your device.
 If your device doesn’t comply with any of the set policies, you need to take action to resolve them.
 You can view the list of details about your device that are shared with your administrator, such as device policy app version, device OS version, device model, your email address, and so on.
 You can also view the Wi-Fi networks that your administrator configured and server certificates.

 - Get multiple-account support: If you set up the device policy app with multiple G Suite accounts with different policies, the most restrictive policy will be enforced on your device.
 For example, if one domain requires the device PIN to be 4 characters long and another requires it to be 6 characters long, the device enforces the 6-character length.
 For more information, G Suite administrators can see Manage Android devices.

-- Create a work profile: If your organization is enrolled in Android for Work, you can set up a work profile if you have an Android 5.0+ device that supports managed profiles.
-Android for Work lets you easily switch between work and personal apps on your device.
+- Create a work profile: If your organization uses Android in the workplace, you can set up a work profile.
+Android lets you easily switch between work and personal apps on your device.
+You must have an Android 5.0 Lollipop or later device that supports managed profiles to set up a work profile.